Industrial Piercing FAQ - By APP Certified Piercers in NYC

 • Pain that worsens instead of improving.

-• If infection symptoms appear, consult a professional piercer or healthcare provider.
+• If infection symptoms appear, consult your healthcare provider.

 • Swelling is normal in the first few weeks but can be worsened by: